Patrick Murphy (Florida politician): Political positions

 Murphy was formerly a member of the Republican Party, donating the maximum individual contribution of $2,300 to Mitt Romney's 2008 presidential campaign and $4,800 to other Republican candidates.
 Four months prior to announcing his candidacy for Congress, Murphy switched his registration to the Democratic Party and donated $4,000 to a variety of Democratic candidates.
 He says he switched from being a Republican and a Romney supporter because of his disgust with the Tea Party movement, also citing his opponent Allen West's fiery rhetoric.

 Murphy is regarded as one of the more moderate Democrats in Florida's congressional delegation; he describes himself as "fiscally responsible, socially progressive."
 He was described in The Huffington Post as a "pro-choice, pro-LGBT rights but 'not ultra-liberal' Democrat who values fiscal responsibility."
 The top five contributors to his campaign committee for the 2013-2014 time period were his family's construction company, professional services firm Deloitte, plumbing company Suntech Plumbing, multinational investment banking firm Goldman Sachs, and the PAC of the liberal foreign policy organization J Street.

 At the time he first took office in 2013, Murphy was the youngest member of the House of Representatives, at age 29.

-Murphy has served as chair of two bipartisan organizations, the United Solutions Caucus and No Labels.
+Murphy has been chair of two bipartisan organizations, the United Solutions Caucus and No Labels.
+In 2023, President Joe Biden appointed Murphy to the President's Export Council], a White House Advisory committee overseeing international trade.